 The network was led by Kerry Wilson (Principal Investigator), Head of Research at the Institute of Cultural Capital in Liverpool, in association with Co-investigators Dr David O’Brien of City University London and Prof. Ian Grosvenor of the University of Birmingham.
 Regional events throughout 2011, including three full-day research seminars, were supported by partners Sheffield City Council, Norwich City Council and Birmingham City Council.
 The final network event took place on 22nd May 2012 at the Merseyside Maritime Museum, where the outcomes of regional discussions were shared with the wider academic community.
 Panel members including Dr Jonathan Vickery, University of Warwick; Dr Roberta Comunian, University of Kent; Dr Oliver Mould, University of Salford; and Dr Peter Campbell, University of Liverpool, gave insightful responses drawing upon their own research on cultural policy and creative industries.

-A full report on network discussions and outcomes – ‘It’s not the Winning: Reconsidering the Cultural City’ – can be accessed in the ‘downloads’ section above, or via the project website.
+A full report on network discussions and outcomes – ‘It’s not the Winning: Reconsidering the Cultural City’ – can be accessed in the ‘downloads’ section above.

 The Arts and Humanities Research Council (AHRC) funds world-class, independent researchers in a wide range of subjects: ancient history, modern dance, archaeology, digital content, philosophy, English literature, design, the creative and performing arts, and much more.
 This financial year the AHRC will spend approximately £98m to fund research and postgraduate training in collaboration with a number of partners.
 The quality and range of research supported by this investment of public funds not only provides social and cultural benefits but also contributes to the economic success of the UK.
 For further information on the AHRC, please go to: www.ahrc.ac.uk.← Back to Research